DoctorMcKay/node-steam-user/README.md

 You can use multiple apps by providing an array of any mixture of the above formats.

+### getPlayerCount(appid, callback)
+- `appid` - The AppID of the app for which you'd like the current player/user count (use `0` to get current logged-in Steam user count)
+- `callback` - Called when the requested data is available
+	- `result` - A value from `Steam.EResult`
+	- `players` - How many Steam users are currently playing/using the app

+Requests a count of how many Steam users are currently playing/using an app.

 ### getProductChanges(sinceChangenumber, callback)
 - `sinceChangenumber` - The changenumber of the last known changelist.
 You will get changes which have occurred since then and now.
 Use 1 to request all changes ever.
 - `callback` - Called when data is available